Rekihyt/zig-aima/README.md

 Implementation of some of the basic structures used in AIMA.

-## Under Construction

-- Undirected Graph
+## Undirected Graph
+- basic functions, add/free
+- dot export
+- simple tests

-- Directed Graph
+## Directed Graph